-They also carry perfume, toiletries and sweet things.
-I wouldn't bother with those, unless there's something special you've been looking for.
-They're better bought out of the airport.
+While they also carry perfume, toiletries and sweet things.
+I wouldn’t bother with those, unless there’s something special you’ve been looking for.
+There are often better buys out of the airport.

 All this is necessary to protect Australia from imported pests and diseases.
 While you’re in Australia – in almost any part of it – look out for a plant with a pretty pink and yellow flower which grows wild nearly everywhere.
 This is lantana, also known as Paterson’s curse.

 So please be careful with what you bring in with you.
-For more information go to 'What Can't I Take Into Australia' (Opens in a new page).
+More information on what you need to declare and official advice on what you can bring in to Australia.
+(Opens in a new page).